 Beneficial effects of variation between participants and individual specialisation may occur in various types of interactions.
-In male-female interactions, intraspecific variation in reproductive roles is an inherent characteristic of the interaction partners.
-Barta (2016), shows that increased role/task specialisation (e.g. sexes providing distinct forms of parental care) can promote the evolution of cooperation in male-female interactions, and similarly, task specialisation can promote cooperation between conspecifics (e.g. the use of use different foraging strategies).
+For example, Barta (2016) discusses how increased role/task specialization can promote the evolution of cooperation, including where individuals use different foraging strategies or where sexes provide differing forms of parental care.
 Modelling of inter- or intraspecific microbial interactions suggests that the degree of functional specialisation may be non-linearly related to the qualitative outcome of interactions (Estrela et al. 2016), where intermediate levels of functional benefits provided between partners are most likely to lead to cooperative outcomes.
 Considering leadership hierarchies in social groups as a form of task/role specialisation, social hierarchies may make social groups more efficient but this must be counterbalanced by within-group conflict over leadership (Hamilton 2013, Pinter-Wollman et al. 2016).
 These studies highlight that the formation of a cooperative or antagonistic interaction relies on balancing the benefits of cooperation with the interests of the individuals, where one's interaction partner and the potential benefits it may provide are key factors.
 In each of the cases above, where the outcome of an interaction is based on trait similarity (or dissimilarity) between partners, there is the potential for systemic variance effects to emerge, as changes in the level of ITV in a population will alter the degree of differences between potential interaction partners.